公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 moral rule and the same trend of moral circumstantiation according to a given

 experience or situation.
-In this sense, we can consider that the authors close to classical
+In this sense, we can consider that the authors close

 realism have an antitheoretical stand: Morgenthau, Reinhold Niebuhr, Carr,